Open-Systems-Pharmacology/developer-docs/ospsuite-r-specifics/r-code-structure.md

 ```
 nuget restore packages.config -PackagesDirectory packages
 ```
-Note that nuget has to have been added to the Path, otherwise you will need to provide the full path to nuget.exe.
+Note that [nuget](https://learn.microsoft.com/en-us/nuget/install-nuget-client-tools?tabs=windows#nugetexe-cli) has to have been added to the Path (quick guide on how to do this [here](https://www.c-sharpcorner.com/article/how-to-addedit-path-environment-variable-in-windows-11/)), otherwise you will need to provide the full path to nuget.exe.

 This will fill the `OSPSuite-R/packages/`packages folder with the correct updated packages.
 Then you need to manually copy them and paste them to `OSPSuite-R/inst/lib/`.